kevintruong/mf-c-programming/C-Programming:-Review-Questions.md

-## Warning - question numbers subject to change
+---

+isPublished: True

+---

 # Memory and Strings

-## Q1.1
-In the example below, which variables are guaranteed to print the value of zero?
+## Q1.1 In the example below, which variables are guaranteed to print the value of zero?
 ```C
 int a;
 static int b;